What Insecticides to Use to Get Rid of Flies and Insects?

 It is cost effective and highly effective against a wide range of insects, but only for several hours so application should be targeted and repeated more frequently than with chemical residual insecticides.

-3) Sticky Pad Insect Monitors (non-toxic):
+3) Sticky Pads Insect Monitors / Detectors (non-toxic):

 Insect Monitors are made of a cardboard coated with a sticky substance, on which some biological mating scents called "pheromones" may be added to attract insects to the glue trap.